ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 First and foremost, we would like to give a big shout out to the Commit-Boost team for making Ethereum a more open and cooperative environment!
 This repo allows you to run all Commit-Boost components related to ETHGas in Docker.
 There are 3 main components, i.e.
 * `cb_pbs`: It serves a similar purpose as MEV-Boost.
 To avoid validators being slashed because of signing a block without preconf, please only set relays that are approved by ETHGas.
 * `cb_signer`: It securely generates signatures from the validator BLS private keys
-* `cb_ethgas_commit`: It requests signatures for ETHGas registration from `cb_signer` which are then sent to the ETHGas Exchange via REST API
+* `cb_ethgas_commit`: It requests signatures for ETHGas registration from `cb_signer` where the signatures are then sent to the ETHGas Exchange via REST API

 ## Config Setup
 * Copy one of the `config.example.xxx.toml` as `config.toml`